mare-imbrium/umbra/README.md

     list.bind_key(FFI::NCurses::KEY_CTRL_A, 'cursor home')  { cursor_home }

+One may bind Control, Alt, Function and Shifted-Function keys in Umbra.
+However, multiple keys as in vim or emacs may not be bound.
+If you require mapping key combinations such as "gg" or "Ctrl-x x" then you should look at the canis gem.
+You may also map the first key to a method that takes a second key.
+In such cases, it is better to popup a menu so the user knows that a second key is pending.

+(Note: TAB and BACKTAB are hardcoded in form.rb for traversal, ESCAPE is hardcoded in field.rb.
+If a widget does not consume the ARROW keys, they may also be used for traversal by form.rb)

 ## More examples

  See examples directory for code samples for all widgets.
 Be sure the run all the examples to see the capabilities of the library and the widgets.

+## Testing

+I have not found a way of automated testing for ncurses applications.
+Suggestions are welcome.
+My way is of manually testing which is cumbersome, and that discourages rewrites, refactoring, etc.

 ## Contributing